-When renting your car or campervan try to organize pick up at the airport and drop off in Reykjavik, or take the airport shuttle to the city first and rent a car in the city.
+When renting your car or campervan try to organise pick up at the airport and drop off in Reykjavik, or take the airport shuttle to the city first and rent a car in the city.
 Even though this is a 10 day itinerary you will only need the car for first 8 days.
 I will explain later.
 Keep reading!

 When is the best time to go to Iceland?

 However, in the summer months and shoulder season this is your ultimate road trip plan (from April to September).
 Expect high volume of tourists in the peak summer months: July and August.
 Long gone are the days when Iceland was an undiscovered destination.

 The Perfect Iceland Road Trip Itinerary for Photographers

 Not only will you visit some of the most photogenic spots on the island, but you will also have a chance to venture off the beaten path and see some of the lesser-known spots.